Challengers has been lucky to count Ella as a member of staff since 2006. Here she shares her experience and many different roles.

 Everyone in the team was quite new, so we all got to know each other well and bonded over pizza evenings at each other’s houses – there was a sense of team spirit straight away.
 I remember the passion that the team had and everyone being so keen for the children that came to us to have the best day.
 I really had the best summer and I was truly hooked!

 I went back to uni for a term and was already keen to come back to work again at Easter.
 When I sent in my availability, I saw there was a new Youth scheme opening in Farnham which sounded exciting.
 I was lucky enough to be part of the first-ever team to use the Farnham Youth building which was purpose built for Challengers – quite different than the Victorian school that we ran out of before.
 I remember being amazed!

-There was a whole team there were once again new to me, this time there seemed to be some people who had worked at challengers for a while.
+There was already a whole team there which was once again new to me, and this time there seemed to be some people who had worked at Challengers for a while.
 They seemed so knowledgeable, and I remember thinking wow, they really know their stuff…

 As this was a Youth scheme, we went out and about on some amazing trips and the young people had the best time!
 I loved the work and was keen to carry on working with the youth schemes, really making a difference.

 I had finished uni and thought I wanted to be a teacher, so I started working in a school to get some experience with a plan to complete a PGCE, after travelling for a bit.
 So naturally it made sense to have a weekend job too, which (you’ve guessed it) was at Challengers!

 After a few years, I decided that I didn’t want to be a teacher after all.
 I went off travelling again, whilst having a think about what I wanted to do with the rest of my life.
 During my trip, a full-time Deputy Leader post came up at Farnham Youth, so I decided to cut my trip short and get new flights home to be able to interview for the position.
 Luckily I got it!